msychalice/leetcode/README.md

 ## 583. Delete Operation for Two Strings
 1.Get the length of LCS(longest common subsequence) 2.return word1.size() - lenLCS + word2.size() - lenLCS

+## 632. Smallest Range Covering Elements from K Lists
+K pointers and priority_queue.\
+It's worth noting 2 things(see code):\
+1. the way that keep track of curMax
+2. the condition of ending the whole procedure

 ## 645. Set Mismatch